Data4Democracy/educational-hub/assignments/github_playground.md

 ### Extensions

-* Assign group projects where students use GitHub.
+* Assign group projects where teams use GitHub to collaborate.
 * Create a local github-playground repo for the class with the list of tasks to manage the pull-requests on your own.

 ### Random thoughts

-* Go through common errors - why a merge might fail?
+* Go through common errors that one might encounter - why a merge might fail?
 How to debug code after a merge fails?
 * Read/teach about how GitHub actually works.

 ### Resources